 - Disabled and very old people simply aren't able to do many things on their own.

 - Some work is bloody dangerous.
-If anyone is going to be killed, it better not be you.
+If someone is going to die, it better not be you.

 - Some jobs require two people and you couldn't find anyone skilled enough to help you for free.